Sign up for Funding Circle newsletter!

 Banks and credit unions rarely offer commercial truck financing.
 There are, however, several alternative lenders that specialize in financing the purchase and leasing of commercial vehicles for small businesses.

 The most important thing to keep in mind about commercial semi-truck truck financing is that it’s not the same from lender to lender.
-You’ll want to compare the loan terms and rates to see what makes the most sense for your business.
+You’ll want to compare the terms and rates to see what makes the most sense for your business.

 Like equipment financing, interest rates for commercial truck loans can range from 5% to 30% with most repayment terms capped at 10 years.
-Again, the repayment term typically aligns with the life span of the truck and it can vary by lender.
+Again, the repayment term typically aligns with the life span of the truck, and it can vary by lender.
 So, if a truck is expected to last 10 years you may have up to 10 years to repay the loan.

-Similar to any type of small business financing, the rate you’ll pay for commercial truck financing depends largely on your business and personal credit history, as well as your business’s financial profile.
-That includes things like your revenues, time in business and whether you have any other debt outstanding.
+Like any type of small business financing, the rate you’ll pay for commercial truck financing depends mainly on your business and personal credit history, as well as your business’s financial profile.
+That includes things like your revenues, time in business, and whether you have any other debt outstanding.

-For example, Lender A may ask for 5% down for a borrower with perfect credit, Lender B may expect 15% down from someone with average credit, while Lender C requires no down payment at all.
+For example, Lender A may ask for 5% down for a borrower with perfect credit, Lender B may expect 15% down from someone with an average credit score, while Lender C requires no down payment at all.

 Qualifying for commercial truck financing tends to be easier than getting approved for a traditional business loan.
-Most traditional loans require you to have at least two years in business, strong revenues and good to excellent personal and business credit scores.
+Most traditional loans require you to have at least two years in business, strong revenues, and good to excellent personal and business credit scores.